 Geo-targeting, smart bidding, ad scheduling, and targeting audiences by browser and device types — these are just a few of the many options available to create personalized ads.
 And while personalized ads might get you clicks, they don’t guarantee conversions.

-To translate ad clicks into conversions, you need to connect the ad with a matching personalized post-click experience.
+To translate ad clicks into conversions, you need to connect the ad with a matching personalized post-click landing page.

-A personalized post-click experience involves creating a dedicated experience for every user.
+A personalized post-click landing page involves creating a dedicated experience for every user.
 Personalization aims to serve the most relevant post-click page to each traffic segment, instead of simply finding a random page to be shown after they’ve clicked an ad.

-When you don’t send your audience, ad group, ad traffic to a highly segmented post-click experience, you essentially tell your potential customers that you don’t understand or care about what they were looking to accomplish when they clicked the ad.
+When you don’t send your audience, ad group, ad traffic to a highly segmented post-click landing page, you essentially tell your potential customers that you don’t understand or care about what they were looking to accomplish when they clicked the ad.

-Let’s see how Square segments their post-click experiences.
+Let’s see how Square segments their post-click landing pages.

-Square uses segmented post-click experiences for audiences looking for different services the payment platform offers.
+Square uses segmented post-click landing pages for audiences looking for different services the payment platform offers.
 For example, when a search user researches “mobile POS system” they see this Square ad:

 The ad headline talks about how the POS system is powerful and free.
 The copy lets the user know further details about the POS system, it’s easy to use, with quick set-up, it works online, etc.